zzzprojects/docs/learnentityframeworkcore.com/pages/misc/mapping-attributes.md

 ## New Mapping Attributes

-In the latest version of EF Core, there are various new attributes are introduced that can be utilized in the code to modify the default mapping of entities with the database.
+In the latest version of EF Core, various new attributes are introduced that can be utilized in the code to modify the default mapping of entities with the database.

 ### Unicode